Keystone XL Pipeline Leads to an American Cancer Corridor

 The Black Snake Speaks

-The Keystone XL Pipeline proposes 1,179 miles (1,897 km) of 36-inch-diameter crude oil pipeline.
+The Keystone XL Pipeline proposes 1,400+ miles of 36-inch-diameter crude oil pipeline.
 It will begin in Hardisty, Alberta and extend south to Steele City, Nebraska.
 This pipeline is a critical infrastructure project for the energy security of the United States and for strengthening the American economy.

 Cancer In the Polluted Wind Of the Pipes